Navigate this page

 A childcare sufficiency assessment will be of interest to anyone interested in the demand levels and supply of childcare in Somerset, and anyone considering setting up new childcare provision.

-A childcare sufficiency assessment can be requested at any time during the year (the exception is the week between Christmas and New Year) and we aim to respond with an assessment within 2 weeks.
+A childcare sufficiency assessment can be requested at any time during the year – but not the week between Christmas and New Year – and we aim to respond with an assessment within 2 weeks.

 Regulations